MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/add-users/add-users-to-the-portal-1.md

 Before you begin, please create a group using the steps mentioned [**in this article**](./../organize-users/create-a-new-group.md).

-1. On the Microsoft Community Training portal, after login [**switch to administrator view**](../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal) and select a specific group under Users tab
+1. On the Community Training portal, after login [**switch to administrator view**](../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal) and select a specific group under Users tab

     ![Steps to add learners via Group](../../media/image%2856%29.png)